What Is The IAT And How Does It Work? Uncover Your Hidden Bias.

-In our live learning event Unconscious Bias in Medical Decision-Making, Quality Interactions co-founder Dr. Joseph Betancourt used data from the Implicit Association Test (IAT) to illustrate that nearly everyone has unconscious biases that impact our judgment and behavior.
-By nature of being unintended, or “unconscious,” it is essential to have a way to uncover our biases as a first step toward changing them.
+Everyone has unconscious or implicit biases that impact our judgment and behavior.
+Since these biases are unintended, or “unconscious,” it is essential to have a way to uncover our biases as a first step toward changing them.
 This is where the IAT comes in.

 What is the IAT?